 If you’re concerned about any aspects of your retirement planning, why not get in touch for an assessment.
 Whatever stage of life you are at, NOW is the time to prepare your pension.

-I have started in the financial services industry back in 1995 and now the Country Director of Infinity Financial Solutions (Cambodia) Limited, specializing in corporate and individual medical and general insurance needs along with expatriate financial planning.
+I started in the financial services industry back in 1995 and I am now the Country Director of Infinity Financial Solutions (Cambodia) Limited, specializing in corporate and individual medical and general insurance needs along with expatriate financial planning.